How To Turn Enable/Disable Two-Factor Authentication (2FA) for Gmail

 Why can’t I enable 2FA for my Gmail account?

 If your Google account is connected to your school or workplace, you might not have the authority to add 2FA to your Gmail.
-In that case, you’ll need to contact the administrator of the account to make changes to it.
+In that case, you must contact the account administrator to make changes.
 This could be an institution’s IT department, your email or website manager, or someone similar.

 Can I turn 2FA off for select devices?